'vode' cover image

 });

-// patch with a generator function that yields patches
+// patch with an async generator function that yields patches

 s.patch(async function*(s){